 We can help

 It is common for divorcing couples to be in different stages of the process of grieving and adjusting to the new post separation “normal.”
-As a result, it is not unusual for one spouse to refuse to move forward or even respond to a suggestion to meet with a divorce professional.
-One spouse may want to begin discussing various issues immediately while the other says “no” to everything.
+As a result, it is not unusual for one spouse to want to resolve all of the issues in one sitting while the other spouse refuses to meet with a divorce professional or even discuss the issues.